OpenZeppelin/compound-monitoring/README.md

 ### Compound Distribution Monitor

-This agent monitors the Compound Finance Comptroller contract for distribution events that exceed a configurable threshold.
-Alert type is set to Suspicious and severity is set to High.
+This agent monitors the Compound Finance Comptroller contract for distribution events that exceed a set of configurable parameters.
+Alert type is set to INFO and severity is set to INFO.

 ### cToken Transaction Monitor